Savings Calculator

 $0if you are starting from scratch. - Add the amount you expect to save each month.

-- Choose an annual rate assumption and compounding frequency that fit the savings scenario you want to model.
+- Choose an annual savings rate assumption and compounding frequency that fit the savings scenario you want to model.

 - Enter how many years you plan to keep saving before using the money.
+Monthly contributions are modeled at the end of each month.

 This is useful for everyday savings planning, emergency-fund building, or testing how a consistent monthly saving habit could add up over the next few years.